USA and the UK

-- Sponsor completes petition form and sends it to USCIS
+- The sponsor completes the petition form and sends it to USCIS

-- NVC receives accepted petition form and sends documents to the sponsor and beneficiary explaining the next steps
+- NVC receives the accepted petition form then proceeds to send documents to the sponsor and the beneficiary explaining the next steps

-- Visa application slot becomes available and the F2A visa application process begins
+- When the visa application slot becomes available then the F2A visa application process will begin

 - Complete medical examination and vaccinations